jmedina2930/sql-injection-lab/README.md

 # Repository to database laboratory - Universidad de Antioquia

 Expressjs app vulnerable to SQL injection.
-To run this app you need to have nodejs installed as well as a mysql instance running.
-You can have a mysql instance in a docker container with the following commands:
+To run this app you need to have nodejs installed as well as a mysql or an Oracle instance running.
+You use the Oracle instance you have used in prior labs or you can have a mysql instance in a docker container with the following commands:

 ```
 docker pull mysql